juanfrans-courses/intro_computational_journalism/01_Excel_GoogleSheets_OpenRefine_PDFs/README.md

 # Excel, Google Sheets, OpenRefine & PDFs

+## Introductions & overview
+* Introductions:
+  * Background & experience
+  * Expectations for the course
+  * Equipment
+  * Possible datasets to explore
+  * Common tasks and workflows
+  * Stories to reproduce
+  * Need for more web & visualization?
+* Overview of the course

 ## Principles of data processing
 The question is, how do we organize and write our analysis or code so that in the future, we and others, can understand, test, and reproduced what we have done.